harmlessprince/maker-checker/README.md

   - Visit http://localhost:6060/ on your browser to view laravel home
   - Visit http://localhost:8200/ on your browser to view database using phpmyadmin
   - Visit http://localhost:8025/ on your browser to view mailhog to see emails

+  if Seeding goes well, you should also get an email in your mailHog for testing purpose
   ### Admin Logins
         email: johndoe@gmail.com
         password: password